apache/hudi/website/docs/configurations.md

 summary: This page covers the different ways of configuring your job to write/read Hudi tables.
 At a high level, you can control behaviour at few levels.
 toc_min_heading_level: 2
 toc_max_heading_level: 4
-last_modified_at: 2024-07-26T12:54:21.684
+last_modified_at: 2024-08-16T12:54:21.684
 ---

 This page covers the different ways of configuring your job to write/read Hudi tables.
 At a high level, you can control behaviour at few levels.

 - [**Hudi Table Config**](#TABLE_CONFIG): Basic Hudi Table configuration parameters.
-- [**Environment Config**](#ENVIRONMENT_CONFIG): Hudi supports passing configurations via a configuration file `hudi-default.conf` in which each line consists of a key and a value separated by whitespace or = sign.
+- [**Environment Config**](#ENVIRONMENT_CONFIG): Hudi supports passing configurations via a configuration file `hudi-defaults.conf` in which each line consists of a key and a value separated by whitespace or = sign.
 For example:
 ```
 hoodie.datasource.hive_sync.mode               jdbc
 hoodie.datasource.hive_sync.jdbcurl            jdbc:hive2://localhost:10000